pypeaday/homelab-dev/prd/README.md

 - ZFS datasets are created
 - Any encryption is automatically decrypted
 - Systemd is setup with dependencies such that docker doesn't start until ZFS datasets are mounted
+- Bitwarden Secrets CLI is set.
+I'm using my .envrc file (ignored) to set my access token as well as an environment variable for the ansible vault key value in my vault.